North Lincolnshire Council is registered with the Information Commissioner (ICO) as a Data Controller. This is a legal requirement.

 - Our elected members and employees will be given access to and will process your personal information for the purposes of their official council duties, but only the personal information needed for that specific purpose.
 They must not disclose your personal data to anyone else without your consent, unless they are legally obliged or empowered to do so.

-- Where permitted by the GDPR or other legislation we may share your information with another organisation.
-In many circumstances we would not share your personal information without first getting your consent but sometimes it may be necessary and permitted by law to do so without this consent.
+- Where permitted by the UK GDPR or other legislation we may share your information with another organisation.
+In many circumstances we would not share your personal information without discussing this with you first and seeking your consent if required, but sometimes it may be necessary and permitted by law to do so without.
 We will always obtain assurance that your personal information will be protected before sharing and where necessary we will put a sharing agreement in place.

 - We will not collect more information than is necessary for the purpose you are providing it and will not keep it for longer than is necessary, determined by rules set out in our Records Retention Schedule.

 - We may use your personal information to monitor performance to ensure our processes are working as they should be and to enable us to improve our services.
-We may match your personal information with other information to keep your information accurate and up to date to comply with GDPR.
-This may include sharing information with third party organisations for the above purposes but only if we are satisfied there are strict guidelines in place for them to adhere to and that they have equal security standards to our own with regards to compliance with the GDPR.
+We may match your personal information with other information to keep your information accurate and up to date, to comply with the UK GDPR.
+This may include sharing information with third party organisations for the above purposes, but only if we are satisfied there are strict guidelines in place for them to adhere to and that they have equal security standards to our own with regards to compliance with the UK GDPR.

 - Data matching may be also be used to assist us and our partners to plan for and respond to emergencies or major accidents, such as the identification of individuals who may need additional support in the event of an emergency evacuation.

-- We will protect your personal information as set out by the GDPR, including:
+- We will protect your personal information as set out by the UK GDPR, including:

 - Keeping your personal information safe and secure.